This is my review of the Callaway Big Bertha OS irons.

 What are the reviews like?

-The Big Bertha OS iron has been received very well overall, with average scores of nearly 4 stars on Amazon (disregarding the delivery mixups), 4.7/5 on the Callaway website (86% recommended), five stars on the DSG website and five stars on RBG.
+The Big Bertha OS iron has been received very well overall, with average scores of nearly 4 stars on Amazon (disregarding the delivery mixups), 4.8/5 on the CGPO website (96% recommended), five stars on the DSG website, and five stars on RBG.

 What are the features?

 Below are the specs of the men’s irons.
-Women’ specs and shaft specs can be found on the Callaway website.
+Women’ specs and shaft specs can be found on the Pre-Owned website.
 Click to enlarge.

 How do these irons perform?